This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 10. Staph: Formication under the skin associated with eczema.

 It is a constitutional remedy for a patient who suffers from eczema.
 The patient feels something crawling under the skin which changes the location after scratching.
 It is useful for sad and hypochondriacal patients.
 The are very much sensitive to outer impressions.

 Dose and Potency: Staphysagria 30, 4 globules every night for 10 days a week in chronic cases.

 11. Zincum met: Sensation of something crawling over the skin associated with insomnia.

 This is a great remedy for depression, over-sensitivity, and suppressed emotions.
-It is a remedy for eczema in anemic and neurotic patients.
-A patient complains of itchiness on the thigh and in the hallow of the knee region.
+It is a remedy for eczema in anaemic and neurotic patients.
+The patient complains of itchiness on the thigh and in the hallow of the knee region.

 Dose and Potency: Zincum met 6C, 4 globules 2 times a day for 7-10 days depending on the severity of a patient.